rmoskwa/crawl4ai-local-model-embedding/README.md

 ### Conditional Tools

 5. **`search_code_examples`** (requires `USE_AGENTIC_RAG=true`): Search specifically for code examples and their summaries from crawled documentation.
 This tool provides targeted code snippet retrieval for AI coding assistants.

+### GitHub Repository Tools

+6. **`analyze_github_repo`**: Analyze a GitHub repository structure and return information about crawlable files, organized by file type and directory.
+Filters out binary/data files and provides a comprehensive overview of the repository's content structure.

+7. **`crawl_github_repo`**: Crawl a GitHub repository and store selected files in the vector database.
+Supports filtering by file extensions and processes documentation and code files efficiently while ignoring binary files.
+Ideal for creating searchable knowledge bases from open-source projects.

 ## Prerequisites